 However, HMD’s always been at its best targeting shoppers right in between those two extremes.
 The $269 Nokia 6.1 and $349 Nokia 7.1 wowed us because they offered the best mix of everyday performance you could live with, with solid build quality and dependable software.

-Just in time for IFA 2019 this week in Berlin, HMD Global has revitalized Nokia’s midrange portfolio with the new Nokia 6.2 and 7.2, as well as three basic phones that bring style and toughness to an often overlooked category.
+Just in time for IFA 2019 in Berlin, HMD Global has revitalized Nokia’s midrange portfolio with the new Nokia 6.2 and 7.2, as well as three basic phones that bring style and toughness to an often overlooked category.
 Here’s how this set of new smartphones is shaping up.

 Nokia 7.2 and 6.2: Class-leading displays and a massive camera leap